Clubs are based on student interest. If you don't find a club that piques your interest, please see Ms. Kasuyama about creating a club.

 The Builders Club is a community service-based organization where the objectives are to provide opportunities for working together in service to the school and community, to develop leadership potential, to foster the development of strong moral character, and to encourage loyalty to the school, community, and nation.
 We teach and spread our core values through community service: caring, character-building, inclusiveness, and leadership.
 Together, members of this club can learn how to become competent, capable, and caring leaders through the acts of kindness they perform to help their community, Anyone who is dedicated to helping and providing service out of the kindness of their hearts is more than welcome to join.
 Contact Ms. Ho for more information.

 This student-led organization aims to help spread an understanding and love of calligraphy.
 Each week students in the club learn new lettering methods and perform exercises to help make them calligraphy experts.
 All are welcome to join at any time.
-Please contact Mr. Sherman if you have any questions.
+Please contact Mrs. Shifter if you have any questions.

 JSA is a political club where you can learn debate and public speaking skills in a fun and safe environment.
 Our goal is to provide students a safe forum to discuss important issues and ideas facing our world today while teaching respect for opposing views.
 JSA is open to all students and there are no tryouts or dues to join.
-JSA meets on the second and fourth Thursdays at lunch.
-Our debates are on selected Fridays after school.
+Club meetings and debates are after school on either Thursdays or Fridays.

 Life is an acronym for Living in Faith Everyday and is a Christian based club, which offers a little something for everyone regardless of background.
 Some events are faith-based such as Bon Fire nights, a few concerts, devotionals, and Christmas Caroling.
 Some events are strictly social for providing an environment where everyone can belong such as attending a K-pop concert, an Escape room, hiking, riding our bikes to the beach, ice skating, or spending a day discovering LA.
 We also manage and operate our own Camellia Festival booth where students gain real-life skills.
 Events are well chaperoned and are great times for learning while sharing new experiences.
 Every year is different depending on Leadership and student involvement and can range from 23 to over 160 students.
 Adventure is out there, so the more one becomes involved, the more we can do.
-Life Club meets the 1st and 3rd Thursday of the month.
+Life Club meetings are set by leadership and vary in time from year to year.
+Recently, the club has been discussing political and social issues that are becoming very influential within our daily lives, we call them “Hot Topics” and to partake in these events, a parental permission slip is required.
+All students are encouraged to join us as we pursue truth and values in our everyday lives.

 Math Club provides fun, supportive and educational math-based activities to broaden and foster the skill sets and critical thinking abilities for those interested in and passionate about math.
 Participants in Math Club have the option to participate in the Math Olympiad program.
 Math Club meets the 2nd and 4th Thursdays of the month at lunch.
 Contact Ms. Kasuyama for more details.